viraj19r/Notes/gitcheats.md

 <br>

-Run the following commands with your information to set a default username and email when you’re going to save your work
+Setting a default username and email when saving your work is easy by using the commands below
 >```
 >git config --global user.name "FIRST_NAME LAST_NAME"
+>
 >git config --global user.email "MY_NAME@example.com"
 >```
+By default, **```git config```** will write to a local level if no configuration option is passed.
+Local level configuration is applied to the context repository git config gets invoked in.
 Change it for particular repo/local user instead of global user Set your username:
 >` git config user.name "FIRST_NAME LAST_NAME" `